thekushalpokhrel/scholar-RL-Earth-Lander/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

-Copy
+# Author: Kushal Pokhrel (Australian Institute of Higher Education)

 ### Additional Recommendations:

-1. Add a `LICENSE` file (MIT License recommended for open source projects)

-2. The README provides:
+1. The README provides:
-   - Clear installation instructions
+   - Installation instructions
    - Usage examples
    - Environment documentation
    - Project structure overview